 “No, stupid is more like it,” I announced, wondering what possessed me.

-Later, as I sat with a host of people I’ve known and loved for over twenty-five years, I found myself questioning, “Why do I constantly make things so much harder for myself than necessary?”
-Was it because I’m a Capricorn and we’re known to be stubborn goats?
-Or the conditioning I received as a child from my mother; self-reliant women were strong women?
+Later, as I sat with a host of people I’d known and adored for over thirty years, I questioned, why do I constantly make things so much harder for myself than necessary?
+Was it because I’m a Capricorn, and we’re known to be stubborn goats?
+Or the conditioning I received as a child from my mother, that self-reliant women were strong women.
 Whatever the reason was, it was time for a mental makeover.

-We all know we were never intended to live in this world alone.
-It’s part of our basic soul-driven DNA to want to connect and be of service.
-Sadly, my fear of looking weak has never been pretty, so asking for assistance took a lot of courage.
+We were never intended to live in this world alone.
+It’s part of our essential soul-driven DNA to connect with others and be of service.
+Sadly, my fear of looking weak has never been pretty, but I learned something significant that day.